 - Carefresh Timothy Hay

-Hay is the best chinchilla food ever.
 Are you looking for high-quality of hay that is natural and rich in nutrients?
 The Carefresh Timothy Hay is the right product for you.
 It features excellent quality of hay from Washington that is loaded with an ample amount of nutrients and minerals to keep your pets happy and healthy.
-The package of this hay is resistant to UV rays; therefore, you can be assured that the natural colour and the nutrients of the hay are lost in package or transit.
+The package of this hay is resistant to UV rays; therefore, you can be assured that the natural color and the nutrients of the hay are lost in package or transit.